timothewt/TangramAI/README.md

  ## Installation

  1. Clone the project and unzip it.
- 2. Launch a terminal using a python environment matching the requirements listed in the section above.
+ 2. Install the librairies listed in [requirements.txt](https://github.com/timothewt/TangramAI/blob/master/requirements.txt)
- 3. ???
- 4. Profit.

 # Usage